-Within the State support measures database, we identified four instances of MS offering higher levels of subsidies to accompanied intermodal transport than unaccompanied intermodal transport.
+Within the State support measures database, we identified four instances of MS offering higher levels of subsidies to accompanied intermodal transport than unaccompanied intermodal transport.416

-A study by the Swiss Federal Audit Office of 2018 compared the subsidies granted to the Swiss "rolling motorway" RoLa from Freiburg to Novara (414 km) and the Austrian RoLa from Wörgl to Brenner Passhöhe (95 km).
+A study by the Swiss Federal Audit Office of 2018417 compared the subsidies granted to the Swiss "rolling motorway" RoLa from Freiburg to Novara (414 km) and the Austrian RoLa from Wörgl to Brenner Passhöhe (95 km).
 In 2016, the operators of both services received State aid from their governments in almost the same amount of State aid of 0.74€/km (Swiss) and 0.75 €/km (Austrian) per shipment.
 In addition, the State aid scheme for Ro-La intermodal transport (SA.
-39883) in Romania clearly shows that State aid is needed to offer accompanied transport.
-Indeed, hauliers can be attracted to Ro-La services only if lower prices and shorter transport time are offered to them as compared to transport by road, but accompanied transport total costs were on average 45% higher than road total costs.
+39883)418 in Romania clearly shows that State aid is needed to offer accompanied transport.
+Indeed, hauliers can be attracted to Ro-La services only if lower prices and shorter transport total costs were on average 45% higher than road total costs.